MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 ### Configure a capture filter

 Capture filters reduce the number of network calls that are captured for analysis.
-Without capture filters, Wireshark will capture all traffic that goes through a network interface.
+Without capture filters, Wireshark captures all traffic that goes through a network interface.
 This behavior can produce massive amounts of data where most of it may be noise to the investigation.
 Using a capture filter helps preemptively scope the network traffic being captured to help target an investigation.
 For more information, see [Capturing Live Network Data](https://www.wireshark.org/docs/wsug_html_chunked/ChapterCapture.html) in the Wireshark documentation.

 The following example adds a capture filter to capture network traffic sent to or received from a specific host.

 In Wireshark, navigate to **Capture > Capture Filters...** and add a new filter with the value `host <host-IP-or-hostname>`.
-This filter will capture traffic only to and from that host.
+This filter captures traffic only to and from that host.
 If the application communicates to multiple hosts, you can add multiple capture filters, or you can add the host IP/hostname with the 'OR' operator to provide looser capture filtering.

 ### Capture to disk